 To install the Linear Trim onto the DS Series, slide the bottom of the trim along the gib trim and push it in flush with the wall cladding.
-It should slide in on all four sides and fit by friction inside the black reveal (the top should be above the top of the black reveal).
+It should slide in on three sides and fit by friction just inside the existing black reveal - the top should sit just above the black reveal.